PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 of 7.5 million parameters, on the other hand, YOLOv5x consists of 89 million parameters.
 My results stand on to train four different neural network  times to gain a better understanding of the impact on the final training results.
 My first attempt at YOLOv5s was surprising.
-With a batch size equal to 16 and a number of epochs equal to 100, the whole training process on 237 images lasted only 10 minutes.
+With a batch size equal to 16 and number of epochs equal to 100, the whole training process on 237 images lasted only 10 minutes.
 In comparison, YOLOv5x training with batch size 8 (due to a problem with memory allocation) lasted 22 minutes.
 My second training session was set up to 3000 epochs.
 In this case,